picketbox/picketbox-quickstarts/README.md

 <a id="buildanddeploy"></a>
 ### Build and Deploy the Quickstarts

+After cloning the repository, navigate to the root directory and execute the following command:

+		mvn clean install

 Review the README file in the root folder of the quickstart for specific details on how to build and run the example.
 In most cases you do the following:

 1. The command used to build the quickstart depends on the individual quickstart, the server version, and how you configured Maven.